Tan Dhesi: Parliamentary career

+Shadow Minister for Railways

+Dhesi was appointed Shadow Minister for Railways after Keir Starmer became Opposition Leader, and held this role until September 2023.

+He argued for rail services to be returned to public ownership and for a rolling programme of railway electrification, telling the Railway Industry Association's conference in November 2021 that it had been a "massive error" for the government to scrap its electrification programme, that the industry and rail users had been let down by the absence of a consistent programme of work, and that a Labour government would make a "huge rolling programme" of electrification an immediate priority.
+In June 2023 he raised a point of order calling on ministers to publish the annual Rail Network Enhancements Pipeline update, which was by then four years overdue.
+He led Labour's opposition to proposals announced in July 2023 to close or reduce the opening hours of most station ticket offices in England, pressing the government in written questions to disclose its correspondence with the Rail Delivery Group and train operators and to say when ministers had become aware of the proposals.
+The consultation drew about 680,000 responses and the proposals were withdrawn in October 2023.

 In 2021, Dhesi was accused of attempting to hire volunteers for long-term work without pay, with the job being posted on the Working For an MP website.
 It was claimed that the posting of the job was an administrative error and that Dhesi himself was unaware of its existence, but he declined to comment to the HuffPost to confirm this.
 Zamzam Ibrahim, vice president of the European Students' Union, commented that “nobody should work for free ...
 Unpaid labour is far too often masked as volunteering and used to exploit young people.”
 One Labour staff member said: “It’s a shame really that a Labour MP would try to offer what is quite clearly a proper job role under the guise of ‘volunteering’ ...
 I’d like to think that MPs from our party would pay people what they are worth....”

+He was Shadow Exchequer Secretary to the Treasury from September to November 2023, and Shadow Exports Minister from November 2023 until the July 2024 general election.

-In November 2023, he abstained from voting on a motion calling for a ceasefire in the Gaza war, and said that he received death threats on account of his abstention.
+During debate on amendments to the King's Speech in November 2023, Dhesi abstained on an SNP amendment calling for an immediate ceasefire in the Gaza war, in line with the Labour whip, and voted for a Labour amendment calling for steps towards an enduring cessation of the violence, the release of hostages and a two-state solution.
+He said he had openly called for a ceasefire but that neither Israel nor Hamas had agreed to one.
+He subsequently said he had received death threats over the matter.
 In February 2024 he said that police had charged one person behind one death threat against him.

 At the 2024 general election, Dhesi was again re-elected with a decreased vote share of 33.9% and a decreased majority of 3,647.